-- 2.6.1 Each Self-Handler's and GHSP's must maintain a principal business office in Malaysia and operations base at the aerodrome at which services are provided.
-Principal business office may be located at outside of the aerodrome if office space is unavailable with written notification by the aerodrome operator and efficient and effective ground handling operation is assured by Self-Handlers and GHSP. - 2.6.2 Each Self-Handlers and GHSP must provide written notification to CAAM at least 30 calendar days before a change in the location of its principal business office or its operations base at the aerodrome. - 2.6.3 Each Self-Handlers and GHSP must provide written notification to the CAAM at least 30 calendar days after any change in the ownership structure of its business.
+- 2.6.1 Each Self-Handlers and GHSP's must maintain a principal business office in Malaysia and an operating base at the aerodrome at which services are provided.
+The principal business office may be located outside of the aerodrome if office space is unavailable with written notification by the aerodrome operator and efficient and effective ground handling operation is assured by Self-Handlers and GHSP's. - 2.6.2 Each Self-Handlers and GHSP's must provide written notification to CAAM at least30 calendar days before a change in the location of its principal business office or its operations base at the aerodrome. - 2.6.3 Each Self-Handlers and GHSP must provide written notification to the CAAM at least 30 calendar days after any change in the ownership structure of its business.